Natural repellents like citrus and mint to deter aggressive ladybugs

 • Ventilation: When using essential oil sprays, ensure adequate ventilation to avoid respiratory irritation.

 • Children and Pets: Keep essential oil sprays and diatomaceous earth out of reach of children and pets.
+Some essential oils can be harmful if ingested or applied directly to pets' skin.

 • Protective Gear: When applying diatomaceous earth, wear a mask to avoid inhalation.